wpsharks/comet-cache/quick-cache/readme.txt

 * Truly atomic cache file write updates.
 Removing support for SEM vs. FLOCK for file locking.
 Quick Cache no longer needs a mutex file.
 Cache file updates are written to a temp file and renamed for the best reliability and improved speed too!
 * Localization.
 Quick Cache is now translatable.
 This release adds support for gettext translations, a very popular method for translating WordPress plugins.
 All parts of the Quick Cache plugin can be localized now.
 The source code was updated with calls to the `__` function and a new text domain was added: `quick-cache`.
 PO translation files should be placed in your plugins directory, example: `/wp-content/plugins/quick-cache-en_US.mo`; or in `WP_LANG_DIR/plugins/quick-cache-en_US.mo`.
 * Capability requirement.
 This release of Quick Cache requires that an Administrator be logged-in with the Capability of `activate_plugins`.
 This is a default Capability that comes with the Administrator Role in WordPress.
 So, unless you've modified your WordPress Roles/Capabilities in some extremely creative way, this should not impact you; just something to be aware of.
 * **(Pro Version)** There is now a pro version of this plugin available.
 Please see: <http://www.websharks-inc.com/product/quick-cache/>.
-The initial set of pro features include: the ability to cache logged-in users (VERY powerful, particularly for membership sites); a new improved "Clear Cache" button in the admin bar (along with an option to enable/disable this feature); the ability to disable Dashboard notifications related to automatic clearing/purging on change detections; Import/Export functionality for Quick Cache configuration files; URI exclusion patterns (now supporting wildcards); User-Agent exclusion patterns (now supporting wildcards); HTTP referrer exclusion patterns (now supporting wildcards); an MD5 Version Salt; and the ability to get support from lead developer Jason Caldwell if you're having trouble with any of these features.
+The initial set of pro features include: the ability to cache logged-in users too!
+(VERY powerful, particularly for membership sites); a new improved "Clear Cache" button in the admin bar (along with an option to enable/disable this feature); the ability to disable Dashboard notifications related to automatic clearing/purging on change detections; Import/Export functionality for Quick Cache configuration files; URI exclusion patterns (now supporting wildcards too); User-Agent exclusion patterns (now supporting wildcards too); HTTP referrer exclusion patterns (now supporting wildcards too); an MD5 Version Salt; and rockstar support for all Quick Cache features.
 * **(Pro Version)** Regarding URI/User-Agent/HTTP Referrer exclusion patterns.
 If you configured any of these options in the previous release and would like to continue to use them in this release, please upgrade to the pro version or contact lead developer Jason Caldwell for assistance.
 Note: if you had these options configured in the previous release, once you upgrade to the pro version they will come back just like they were.
 Either that, or you may choose to continue using the previous version of Quick Cache where this functionality still exists.
 * Lite version source code now available on GitHub also: <https://github.com/WebSharks/Quick-Cache>.